 WHAT TO POST

-Thus, to begin our semester together, we should start at the very beginning, with a brief reflection on your student experiences.
+Thus, to begin our time together, we should start at the very beginning, with a brief reflection on your student experiences.
 In roughly 200-300 words, post a story about either a best or worst class experience.
 Rather than just report the experience, make sure to try to identify what about it made it a best or worst experience.

 AFTER YOU POST

 Take some time to read what your classmates have to say.
 Don't skip this step.
-I'm not asking you to post anything in response an am trusting that you will do this reading work prior to class.

-I will ask you to discuss what you've read from your colleagues in small break out groups and develop a short summary of the qualities of an excellent classroom experience and, of course, the opposite of that, what seems to be the qualities of a bad classroom experience.
+Discuss what you've read from your colleagues in small break out groups and develop a short summary of the qualities of an excellent classroom experience and, of course, the opposite of that, what seems to be the qualities of a bad classroom experience.

 I look forward to reading and responding to your work here.